Efode-r2d2/gojo-api/api_docs/v1/region.md

     ```json
     {
         "Status": false,
-        "Error": "The country_name field is required."
+        "Error": "The region_name field is required."
     }
     ```